secretary-DFs/DF-Documents/althing_2013/motions_musings.md

 ### Musing Delta ###

-Including people who want to remain sober.
+How should we include people who want to remain sober?

 (Gabriel Hawkins-Pottier)

 ### Musing Epsilon ###

-Including DFs with children
+How should we include DFs with children?

 (Gabriel Hawkins-Pottier)

 ### Musing Zeta ###

-Fairer fare reform
+Is fairer fare broken, and if so, how can we fix it?

 (Gabriel Hawkins-Pottier)